slavonic/slavonic.github.io/users.md

 ### Adobe InDesign

 Once you have installed the Church Slavonic fonts from [this page](fonts.html), you should be able to work with Church Slavonic texts in Adobe InDesign.
-To get support for Church Slavonic hyphenation, download the
+To get support for Church Slavonic hyphenation and spell-checking, download the
 [Church Slavonic Dictionary Extension for LibreOffce](http://extensions.libreoffice.org/extensions/church-slavonic-dictionary);
 then follow [the instructions](https://helpx.adobe.com/indesign/kb/add_cs_dictionaries.html) to install it into InDesign.